skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 declared these `static` because they're completely private.
 Other parts of the program will only be accessing them through a function pointer on the struct.
 This means we need some constructors in order to set up those function pointers.
-(For simplicity, I'm not performing all the required error checks.)
+(For simplicity, I'm not error checking.)

 ~~~c
 struct filter *filter_regex_create(const char *pattern)